awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SourceDestCheck`  <a name="cfn-ec2-instance-sourcedestcheck"></a>
 Specifies whether to enable an instance launched in a VPC to perform NAT\.
 This controls whether source/destination checking is enabled on the instance\.
 A value of `true` means that checking is enabled, and `false` means that checking is disabled\.
 The value must be `false` for the instance to perform NAT\.
-For more information, see [NAT Instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information, see [NAT instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) in the *Amazon VPC User Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)